nishayaraj/nishayaraj/README.md

 - 💬 Ask me about any of my projects here on Github
 - 📫 How to reach me: nishayaraj@gmail.com & LinkedIn
-- ⚡ Fun fact: I have been a Psychology Professor in India, a Residential Cousellor in Canada and going to be a Software Engineer in the US.
+- ⚡ Fun fact: I have been a Psychology Professor in India, a Residential Couselor in Canada anda Software Engineer in the US.
 One role for each country! 📚

 <p align="center">